Waddle-x-Nk/fyp-Assettracker-inv/README.md

 password: junior1
 ```

-2. Navigate through the user-friendly interface to manage equipment, search for items, generate reports, and perform other actions.
+2. Navigate through the user-friendly interface to manage assets, search for items, and perform other actions.

-3. Explore the different features and functionalities of the system to effectively manage your inventory.
+3. Explore the different features and functionalities of the system to effectively manage your inventory as a startup owner.